shadowed1/Chard/README.md

 - Audio support over Bluetooth, USB, 3.5mm, and internal speakers with CRAS + pulse virtualization.
 - Supports Flatpak, Steam, Heroic, Wine, and even Mouse Capture/Lock!
 - Can be safely uninstalled at anytime without altering our ChromeOS install!
-- Detects for dev_install and if found, Chard avoids exporting its toolchain.
+- Detects for dev_install and if found, Chard avoids exporting its toolchain to ChromeOS.
 - *Chard is in development.
 Bug reports, suggestions, and ideas are greatly appreciated.
 Some things are hard to implement.*